Heartmoor Farm Education Centre provides classes, workshops, and

 Located near Kents Store, Virginia, 25 minutes from Charlottesville and 40 minutes from downtown Richmond, our farm is surrounded by a horseshoe of private, protected land.
 The quiet sounds of nature and the beauty of the seasons unfold slowly around.

-Robert has spent 20 years working with elementary and middle school students.
+Robert has spent over 25 years working with elementary and middle school students.
 He is a licensed contractor, a metal and ceramic artist, building restorationist, and therapeutic teacher.
 He earned a BA in Studio Art, an MS in Special Education, as well as the AMI Elementary Montessori Diploma from Bergamo at the 6-12 level.
 As a certified Director of K-12 schools in Virginia, he remains current in iMAT, Wilderness First-Aid (NOLS), and CPR.
 He lives at Heartmoor Farm, a 19th century farmstead in Kents Store, VA.